-recent works of independent photojournalist, video producer and video editor from Hong Kong, currently based in Toronto, Canada.
+recent works of independent photojournalist and video journalist from Hong Kong, currently based in Toronto, Canada.

 portfolio: justinchin.ca | justin AT justinchin.ca | +1 647.882.2446 | Twitter/Instagram: @JustinChinPhoto